typelevel/typelevel.github.com/posts/2018-04-13-rethinking-monaderror.md

   ga.flatMap(_ => a.pure[G]) =!= ga
 ```

+This law is a bit dodgy as it is very well possible that `ga` contains a valid `A` that just happens to be the same as `a`.
+Thus we might have to reformulate this one at some point.

 Next we're going to formulate a law that states, that raising an error and then immediatly handling it with a given function should be equivalent to just calling that function on the error value:

 ```scala